matt-jordan/blog/source/_posts/Hanson-Beginner-Marathon-Training-Week-6.md

 {% asset_img Big_Spring_Park_overlook.jpg https://upload.wikimedia.org/wikipedia/en/b/b7/Big_Spring_Park_overlook.jpg %}

 While I run this route a lot, the fact that it goes through some nice neighboorhoods and downtown makes it a favorite.
-It certainly beats running alongside interstate access roads, or down a four line highway - both of which are some of my other options.
+It certainly beats running alongside interstate access roads or down a four line thoroughfare, both of which are some of my other options.

 | Type | Distance (miles) | Pace (min/mile) | Total (min) | Total (miles) |
 | --- | ---:| ---:| ---:| ---:|